lubagloukhov/lubagloukhov.github.com/_posts/2014-10-25-evolution-of-constantly-varied.md

 	ylab('Number of Weekly Workouts w/ Snatch') + xlab('Date')
 ~~~

-To scrape & massage the data, I used Python's Feedparser, BeautifulSoup and Pandas.
+To scrape & massage the data and get a DataFrame like df_lng, I used Python's Feedparser, BeautifulSoup and Pandas.
 For example, given l= a url like [http://www.crossfit.com/mt-archive2/2014_10.html](http://www.crossfit.com/mt-archive2/2014_10.html) .

 ~~~ python
 CFfp = feedparser.parse(l)